 In a way, Ludo has been present throughout Indian history – because some variant of the game has been at the centre of each era.

 This game (which sort of resembles Ludo) was played with sixteen pieces, three dice, and a cross-shaped cloth board – that looked like this (note, this uses three long dice)

 There are some other references to the game of Chaupar that are seen in the 19th and 20th centuries.

 What’s interesting to note is the fact that Chausar was played with long dice (even stick dice) – these were more common in South and Southeast Asia.
 It was not played with the cubical dice.

-He didn’t specifically ban ludo per se, but had an objection to games involving throwing dice as he probably considered such follies a cause of “negligence”.
+He didn’t specifically ban ludo per se, but had an objection to games involving throwing dice.
+He probably considered such follies a cause of “negligence”.

-Word also goes that Mughal emperors, especially Akbar were fond of the game, actually not the modern ludo but the older version Pachisi and used people instead of shells or pieces to play the game.
+The word goes that Mughal emperors, especially Akbar, were fond of an older version called Pachisi which used people instead of shells or pieces to play the game!